yp-edu/yp-edu.github.io/pages/_materials/web-tech.md

   - "[[Yoann Poupart]]"
 readingTime:
 image: /assets/images/web-tech_thumbnail.webp
-description: TL;DR> Additional notes accompanying the practical sessions of the course on web technologies.
+description: TL;DR> Resources for the practical sessions of the course on web technologies at Sorbonne University.
 ---

 ![web-tech](web-tech.webp)